DrewEaster/kestrel/README.md

 ====

 * Complete the reactive refactor
+    * Change statement parameters to be named rather than $ based
+    * Expand collections into SQL bind parameters
+    * Switch all Mono<Unit> to Mono<Void>
 * Use Kotlin inline classes for IDs
 * Support for dry run command handling (i.e. handle command but don't persist events)
 * Support for automatic snapshotting of event sourced entities